Provably Efficient Model-Free Algorithm for MDPs with Peak Constraints: PAC Analysis

-which is the result as in the statement of the Lemma. \end{proof} The following lemma gives the sub-linear regret for the modified problem. \begin{lemma} For any $p\in(0,1)$, let $\ell=\log(SAT/p)$.
-Then, for $K\geq H^5S^2A^2\ell^3$, the bound on the regret for modified problem using Algorithm \ref{alg:cons_q} is
+The following lemma gives the sub-linear regret for \textbf{Modified MDP}. \begin{lemma} For any $p\in(0,1)$, let $\ell=\log(SAT/p)$, {where $T=KH$}.
+Then, for $K\geq H^5S^2A^2\ell^3$, the bound on the regret for \textbf{Modified MDP} with Algorithm \ref{alg:cons_q} is given as

 with probability at least $1-p$. \end{lemma} \begin{proof} The proof follows from Theorem 2 in \citep{jinchi}, noting that the modified reward is bounded by $\eta$ and not $1$ as in \citep{jinchi}. \end{proof}